microsoft/vsts-cordova-tasks/docs/xcode-task.md

 		- **Scheme**: Set this to the name of the Scheme you shared in your project
 		- **Create App Pacakge**: Checked.
 This will automatically generate an app package (ipa) for your project once the build has completed.
 	3. There are a few other options worth noting:
-		- The **Signing & Provisioning** category provides a number of options for making signing less difficult.
-Signing setup can be painful, so see **[Simple, Secure CI App Signing](./secure-certs.md)** for details.
+		- The **Signing & Provisioning** category provides a number of options for making signing less complicated.
+See **[Simple, Secure CI App Signing](./secure-certs.md)** for details.
-		- **Advanced &gt; Use xctool** will cause the build to use Facebook's xctool for the build instead of xcodebuild.
+		- **Advanced &gt; Use xctool** will cause the build to use Facebook's [xctool](https://github.com/facebook/xctool) for the build instead of xcodebuild.
 We'll cover this more when we add in a test.
 		- **Advanced &gt; Xcode Developer Path** allows you to specify the path of a different version of Xcode than is installed by default.
 Ex: */Applications/Xcode6.4.app/Contents/Developer*

     ![Xcode Task](media/xcode/xcode-2.png)